 Trini kurma comes from Trinidad & Tobago.
-The kurma is commonly made for special occasions such as Diwali, religious ceremonies or festivities in general.
-But it definitely isn’t just a special occasion snack, you can also find it in plenty of stores as a great treat.
+There’s a good chance you will find these ginger-spiced cookies on special occasions such as Diwali, religious ceremonies or festivities in general.
+Nowadays you can also find them in supermarkets and smaller stores outside of these occasiosn, they’re a great treat.

 Kurma cookie science